STAT506/STAT506.github.io/index.md

 This course will continue wrap up linear models and generalized linear models from STAT505, including a more detailed look at the underlying linear algebra.
 In addition, the course will present advanced regression techniques including hierarchical models.

+To view a PDF of the course syllabus, follow this link: [PDF Syllabus](https://github.com/STAT506/syllabus/raw/main/syllabus2021.pdf).

 ### Learning Outcomes:

 - To fit hierarchical models in R and SAS and interpret the results.